 In the News

-As part of the Antitrust Division’s Jackson-Nash Address Series, Nobel Laureate George Akerlof of Georgetown University spoke on the role of manipulation and deception in economic markets.
+As part of the Antitrust Division’s Jackson-Nash Address Series, 2018 Nobel Laureate Paul Romer spoke on a number of topics, including his affidavit in the Microsoft antitrust case.

 EAG Year in Review